 I have the privilege of being the wife of my best friend, and mother to four precious daughters, each with beautiful hearts.
 I started this blog in 2009, blessed to be a stay at home mother to my girls.
 At that time I had been hand journaling my walk with the Lord for years.
 Within my journals I hoped to create a spiritual chronicle that will linger long after I am gone, pointing my children and grandchildren to Him.
-I started the blog with the intention of sharing some of the lessons I was learning in a way that my children could easily view them real time, as well as anyone else that might wish to.
+I started the blog with the intention of sharing some of the lessons I was learning in a way that my children could easily view them real time, as well as anyone else who might wish to.
 As life got busier, though, I blogged very intermittently and then not at all for five years.

 From May 2016 to May 2017, I was privileged to see God move mightily in the course of a pastoral search process.
 May 17, 2017, as a testimony to God’s hand in bringing our pastor, I shared my journal entries in the post, “Great is Thy Faithfulness.”
 Less than a month later, on June 8, 2017, my third daughter, Sarah Lauren Harmening, was killed in a bus crash outside of Atlanta, Georgia, while on her way to a mission trip in Botswana.
 June 18, 2017, one month after my post boldly proclaiming His great faithfulness, I posted our family’s testimony of His faithfulness in the midst of our tragedy, “Suffering, Anguish and Redemption.”
 I didn’t initially intend to publicly chronicle our journey through the valley of the shadow of death, but each time the Lord has provided, sustained and taught I have felt compelled to share.